Mount Ebal site: Reception of the theory

-Israel Finkelstein claimed that "it is clear that the description of the construction of the Mount Ebal altar by Joshua reflects a later reality - and historically it is difficult to accept that there was a central worship site of the early Israelites at such an early date as Zertal suggested."
+Israel Finkelstein claimed that "it is clear that the description of the construction of the Mount Ebal altar by Joshua reflects a later reality—and historically it is difficult to accept that there was a central worship site of the early Israelites at such an early date as Zertal suggested."
 To strengthen his claim, Finkelstein added that the identification is uncertain because "there are considerable difficulties in identifying the main structure as an altar: the difference between this structure and other Israelite altars"; However, Finkelstein believes that this is indeed a ritual site.
 Benjamin Mazar was also of the opinion that this was a ritual site.
 Nadav Ne'eman suggested identifying the site with the ritual site of Shechem during the early Iron Age.

 Zertal hit back at Finkelstein's critique, arguing that it stemmed from his preconceived rejection of the historicity of the Bible, and that it ignored findings he presented in his 1985 study that there were different stages during the site's development.
 Zertal further noted that the enormous amount of ritual vessels that were found at the site could not be ignored, and that while the ritual vessels were mostly inside the altar and clearly stored, the rest of the vessels were mostly around it, and Zertal estimated the participants were served at the sacrificial rite.
 Among these vessels are also collar lip jars that contained drinking water.
+Zvi Gal has also defended the identification of the Mount Ebal site as an altar and responded to challenges to it.

-Overall, there is no clear archaeological consensus for the identification of the site as an altar or its association with Joshua, though many archeologists agree that the structure was a site of an early Israelite cultic activity of some kind.
+Overall, there is no clear archaeological consensus for the identification of the site as an altar that was associated with Joshua, though many archeologists agree that the structure was a site of an early Israelite cultic activity of some kind.